What is this online privacy statement for?

 How we use your information

-This privacy statement tells you how Stephen Morgan MP will collect and use your personal data for cookies, profiling, complaints, subscriptions, etc.
+This privacy statement tells you how Stephen Morgan will collect and use your personal data for cookies, profiling, complaints, subscriptions, etc.

 Cookies are small files saved to the user’s computers hard drive that track, save and store information about the user’s interactions and usage of the website.
 This allows the website, through its server to provide the users with a tailored experience within this website.
 Users are advised that if they wish to deny the use and saving of cookies from this website on to their computers hard drive they should take necessary steps within their web browsers security settings to block all cookies from this website and its external serving vendors.